 This beautiful and imposing three storey building, where the Muskrat River flows under the Pembroke Street bridge to join the Ottawa River, was constructed in 1889.
 This date can readily be seen and is inscribed in the front of the building above the third floor windows.

 On the second floor were the offices of the Collector of Customs and the Collector of Inland Revenue.
-Throughout the years, the bright third floor apartment has become the residence for the caretaker.
+Over the years, the bright third floor apartment was the residence for the caretaker.

 Chairperson of Research Committee